Independent Living Skills

 Sandy Swartwout, MS Ed

-Sandy has been a part Allwel’s team since 2009, with the roles of Community Integration Counselor, Positive Behavior Intervention & Support Specialist, and Independent Living Skills Trainer.
-Since 2012, Sandy has been leading the clinical team as the western New York regions Director of Clinical Services, while still making time to work directly with our participants in the field.
+Sandy joined Allwel in September of 2009, and has served as Positive Behavior Intervention Specialist, Community Integration Counselor, Independent Living Skills Trainer, Service Coordinator, and Clinical Supervisor.
+As Director of Behavioral Health, Sandy continues her clinical visits in the field and a number of participants visit her at the office.
 Sandy is a fundamental component of our care team when our participants’ include relearning skills lost through a TBI, as well as when collaborating with the whole care team in solving participants’ challenges throughout the agency.
 Sandy combines her Bachelor’s in Psychology/Education MS Ed in Education and Community Mental Health Counseling, a NYS Permanent Certification in Special Education, and PBIS certification with over 28 years of experience in providing counseling and behavioral supports.

 Email : firstname.lastname@example.org